fassko/fassko.github.io/Content/blog/swiftui-disclosure-group.md

 ## Modify `DisclosureGroup`

 Now let's check out how we can modify the `DisclosureGroup`.
-Currently, we can't do much right now, and it is pretty limited, but we can change the accent color and disable it.
+Currently, we can't do much, and it is pretty limited, but we can change the accent color and disable it.

 Let's start with disabling the option to show and hide the weather information.
 We could do this by using the `disabled` modifier.